by Stéphane Durand.

 At the gateway to Arles, between wild lands and golden lights, lies a gourmet oasis like no other: La Chassagnette

-It is also a garden which, according to the chef, "is the master of creative tempo," with two menus: one in six courses, entirely plant-based, while the second combines fish, vegetables, and meat from the region.
-Its local roots allow visitors to discover the gastronomic riches of the Camargue, as La Chassagnette is located in the heart of the Rhône delta, not far from the ancient capital of Rome: Arles.
-It is a wild corner of the world where, on sunny days, you can enjoy a meal outdoors, during which it is not uncommon to catch the eye of a few herons.
-Finally, it is the perfect setting to enjoy daring creations, such as a velvety soup of wild herbs and cosmos flowers, eggplant with shiso vinegar, and perfectly matured Mediterranean bluefin tuna.
+It is also a garden that, according to the chef, “sets the creative tempo,” with a menu divided into two courses: one in six courses, entirely plant-based, while the second combines fish, vegetables, and meats from the region.
+A local connection that allows visitors to discover the gastronomic riches of the Camargue, since La Chassagnette is located right in the heart of the Rhône Delta, not far from the former capital of ancient Rome: Arles.
+A wild spot where, on sunny days, we can enjoy an al fresco meal, during which it’s not uncommon to catch the gaze of a few herons.
+Finally, it’s the perfect setting to savor bold creations, such as a velouté of wild herbs and cosmos flowers, eggplant with shiso vinegar, and perfectly aged Mediterranean bluefin tuna.

 Permaculture garden La Chassagnette